 - a. the purchase of Poppies, wreaths, canvassing supplies and promotional material for the annual Poppy Campaign. - b. predetermined storage costs for Poppies, wreaths, canvassing supplies and promotional material refer to your Provincial Command for guidance on rental space and compensation limitations.
 (See Section 320 of the Poppy Manual.)
 Prior Provincial Command approval may be required in some commands. - c. reasonable local administrative costs associated with the Poppy Campaign.
-These local costs are those directly related to the campaign such as telephone charges, coin wrappers, postage, stationary, advertising, bank charges as well as refreshments and light lunches for canvassers and/or volunteers (defined as coffee, juice, soup, sandwiches or donuts).
-Other administrative costs of a similar nature may be considered.
-Receipts may be required.
-Alcoholic beverages will not be authorized.
+These local costs are those directly related to the campaign such as telephone charges, coin wrappers, postage, stationary, advertising, bank charges as well as refreshments ii.
+Ceremony a. funding of the 2 Minutes Wave of Silence program at all levels of the Legion.